2018ik/2018ik.github.io/_wiki/overcomer.markdown

 In Revelation 19, prior to the millennial kingdom mentioned in Revelation 20:6, the overcoming believers are typified by the bride of Christ, who fight with Christ to defeat Antichrist and the false prophet and cast them both into the lake of fire (Rev. 19:20), while Satan is locked up in the abyss (Rev. 20:3).

 ## Application

+Most try to overcome in their flesh, which is impossible.
+Furthermore, God will not answers prayers of those who wish to overcome by means of themselves, e.g. "Lord please help me overcome my temper."
+The only way to overcome is to through the overcoming life of Christ in one's spirit.

 To be an overcomer is a matter of one's daily, normal living, not the accomplishment of any particular outward milestones.
 These life practices include: